If I Did It: Confessions of the Killer: Production

 Simpson's eldest daughter, Arnelle Simpson, testified in a deposition that she and Van Exel, president of Raffles Entertainment and Music Production, came up with the idea for the book and pitched it to her father in an attempt to make money.
 She testified that her father thought about it and eventually agreed to the book deal.
 Simpson stated, "I have nothing to confess.
 This was an opportunity for my kids to get their financial legacy.
 My kids understand.
 I made it clear that it's blood money, but it's no different than any of the other writers who did books on this case."

 The book was originally due to be published by ReganBooks, an imprint of HarperCollins, which was headed by editor and publisher Judith Regan who would also interview Simpson in the planned television special based on the book.
 Regan was quoted by the Associated Press as saying "This is a historic case, and I consider this his confession."
-Pablo Fenjves, a screenwriter and witness at Simpson's 1995 trial, ghostwrote Simpson's book.
+Pablo Fenjves, a screenwriter and prosecution witness at Simpson's 1995 trial, ghostwrote Simpson's book.
 Fenjves stated in interviews that Simpson actively collaborated on the manuscript, and that Fenjves believed Simpson was guilty of murder.
 Simpson said he had little to do with the book's creation, but Fenjves in contrast said the book was based on discussions he and Simpson had on the matter.

 The book was unofficially announced in the National Enquirer in late October 2006; this was immediately denied by Simpson's lawyer.
 The book was then formally announced some weeks later in mid-November 2006 for release on November 30.
 The first version's cover, as released by HarperCollins, shows a photograph of Simpson with the words "I Did It" in red and the word "If" in white.
 The Beaufort version had the words "I Did It" in large type and the word "If" written in a tiny font and placed at the top of the "I".
 Neither version of the book has Simpson's name on the front cover.
 HarperCollins and ReganBooks had planned to publish the book on November 30, 2006.
 The National Enquirer made unproven claims in October 2006 that Simpson would be paid US$3.5 million for the book.